Choijh03/Refrigerator_App_Flutter/README.md

 This is first version of Refrigerator Digger Android Application built on Flutter 3.7 during Spring 2023 (February ~ March) -Dart

 ------------------------------------------------------------------------------------------------------------
+Have you forgotten what's in the freezer or refrigerator and food got wasted?

 This app is to help people organize the list of grocery, freezer, refrigerator, and recipe.